Hamitouche/Hello_world/README.md

 # Hello_world
-this is my firt repository
+this is my first repository